elmastudio/aino-theme/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Aino is a full site editing block theme for everyone who wants to build creative, individual WordPress websites.
+Aino is a full site editing block theme for everyone who wants to build creative, individual WordPress websites with ease.

 == Description ==

-Aino is an avant-garde, multi-purpose WordPress theme for the block editor.
-In combination with the Aino Blocks plugin you can build advanced page layouts using Aino's pre-designed block patterns with one click.
+Aino is a multi-purpose block theme for the WordPress block editor.
+In combination with the Aino Blocks and Gutenberg plugins you can build advanced page layouts using Aino's pre-designed block patterns with one click.
 Create a unique online shop, business website, portfolio or personal blog with Aino and stand out from the crowd.

 You can find more information and helpful resources about Aino on https://wpaino.com.